 Grab a victory beer!
 Your keg is now clean and ready to be sanitized and filled.

 Do you have a batch ready to be kegged?
 If so, check out our Step-By-Step Guide to Sanitizing Corny Kegs.
-The steps will look familiar to you because they are largely the same as the steps used to clean the keg.
+The steps will look familiar!
+They are largely the same as the steps used to clean the keg.
 Disassemble it, placing all components in a brewing sanitizer such as StarSan, but do not rinse.
 You can then reassemble the keg, fill it with beer, and soon you’ll have beer on tap!